God the Father

 Small Catechism

-Since God the Father Almighty is also “maker of heaven and earth,” I have warrant to believe that He has made me and all creatures, that He has given me all my faculties of mind and body, that He amply provides me with daily sustenance and all creaturely gifts, that He defends me against all dangers, and that He does all these things for no good that He finds in me, but rather “only out of fatherly, divine goodness and mercy.”
+Since God the Father Almighty is also “maker of heaven and earth,” I have warrant to believe that He has made me and all creatures, that He has given me all my faculties of mind and body, that He amply provides me with daily sustenance and all creaturely gifts, that He defends me against all dangers, and that He does all these things not for any good that He finds in me, but rather “only out of fatherly, divine goodness and mercy.”